grimmlab/SynGameZero/README.md

 A reinforcement learning (RL) based approach for automated flowsheet synthesis for chemical processes.
 The agent is trained by transforming the task of creating a profitable flowsheet into a turn based two-player game.
 This transformation allows to employ a similar training procedure as used for AlphaZero.

 To use the code, just copy all files into one folder.
-All checkpoints and plots will be stored to a destination, which can be specified in the file main.py with the variable temppath.
+All checkpoints and plots will be stored to a destination, which can be specified in the file main.py with the variable temppath (this is done by nn.train_model).
+The function nn.use_model loads the chosen checkpoint and uses the respective ANN to play the game evalsteps times on random instances.

 ## Publications
 When using this work, please cite our publications: